This unique training course provides Visiting Therapy-Dog Certification and Therapy-Dog Handler Certification taught by the leaders in the industry.

 Please note that teams MUST pass the behavioural, handling and role-play assessments prior to being able to attend the final workplace assessment (community visit).
 Aggressive or otherwise dangerous reactions from a dog will result in a grade of ‘not suitable’ for therapy work.
 Out of control or fearful/avoidant behaviour will result in a grade of ‘not yet competent’ and recommendations for ongoing training or rehabilitation will be provided.

-If teams are not yet competent on the final day of the course, you may re-enrol in the assessment at a later date, or you may enrol in the (Re)Certifcation Day (subject to availability and staff recommendation).
+Teams who are ‘not yet competent’ on the final day of the course, may re-enrol in the assessment at a later date, or may enrol in the (Re)Certifcation Day (subject to availability and staff recommendation).

-(Re)Certification days are held twice or thrice a year.
+(Re)Certification days are held three times a year.
 Teams with current certification will be listed on the Lead The Way Institute Directory page.

 *Please note certification standards have been updated in 2019 in accordance with the International Society of Animal Assisted Therapy (ISAAT) and the International Association of Human Animal Interaction Organisations (IAHAIO) Guidelines.